neilmb/pycslog/CONTRIBUTING.md

 - DONE: Switch server to SQLite backend
 - DONE: Switch out flask development server for a better WSGI container: Gunicorn?
 - DONE: Add /search endpoint to API for dupe checking
-- Add mode and date/time fields to data store
+- DONE: Add mode and date/time fields to data store
 - Make a React client that can be served by the same Flask app
-- Reduce python dependencies in requirements.txt to a minimum (bottle?)
 - Add POST to /contact/<id> to allow editing an existing contact
 - Add an admin section to the web app to allow loading different SQLite databases
 - Add "export to ADIF" option to the clients to take the output of /contacts and make an ADIF file